findxc/vscode-i18n-speed/README.md

 - Add go to definition for i18n identifier in html / ts file
 - Add go to references for i18n json file keys

+## For development

+- Need to first install extensions in `.vscode/extensions.json`

 ## TODO

 TBD hhh